staltz/ttosa/README.md

 TTOSA is the numerical difference between the fourth and the second columns, measured in days.

+## Pull requests

+Please provide **evidence** for:

+- The birth date of the proprietary software
+- The birth date of the open source alternative
+- How the open source project was *directly inspired* by that proprietary software

 ## Licenses

 The file `data.csv` in this repository is made available under the Public Domain Dedication and License v1.0 whose full text can be found at: http://opendatacommons.org/licenses/pddl/1.0/